 Even though both are similar but they produce a different result.

-Saturation is the intensity of the color as defined by the amount of gray added.
+Saturation is the intensity of the color as defined by the amount of grey added.
 When you increase Saturation, the intensity of all colors increases.

 Vibrance, on the other hand, controls the muted color and leave the already saturated colors alone.

-It’s often used to increase the overall color of the image without affecting the skin tone.
+It’s often used to increase the overall colors of the image without affecting the skin tone.

 I almost always use vibrance when there are people in the photo.

-Hue/Saturation and Lightness a is versatile color adjustments tool.
+Hue/Saturation and Lightness is a versatile color adjustment tool.